samuelparente/samuelparente/cv/CV.md

 ## Professional Summary

 Hi, I'm Samuel Parente, an aspiring Full Stack Developer living in Celorico de Basto, Portugal.
 Currently studying Computer Science and Engineering at Universidade Aberta.
 Experienced in web development with a strong background in creating efficient, scalable, and user-friendly applications.
 Proficient in a variety of programming languages including C, C#, HTML, CSS, JavaScript, TypeScript, PHP, Python, Java and Assembly.
-Skilled in frameworks/libraries such as Bootstrap, NodeJS, react, laravel, symfony, jquery and .NET.
+Skilled in frameworks/libraries such as Bootstrap, NodeJS, react, angular, laravel, symfony, jquery and .NET.
 Experienced in databases including SQL, SQL Server, MySQL, SQLite, MongoDB, and PostgreSQL.
 Currently expanding skills in C++, Ruby, Django, and Angular.
 Demonstrated success in managing e-commerce platforms, developing automation tools, and implementing digital marketing strategies.
 Proven ability to collaborate with cross-functional teams to deliver high-quality software solutions.

 ## Latest Work Experience